 The hub of innovation for over three decades, Silicon Valley took over the high-tech reins from Boston’s Rt.
 128 corridor in the late 1980s.
 It’s now about to lose its lofty position.

 The ‘Valley’ had become an ecosystem.
-The most promising start-ups, the world’s largest tech giants, and venture capitalists willing to make it all happen.
+The most promising start-ups, the world’s largest tech giants, and venture capitalists are willing to make it all happen.
 Yet, there is no denying that the ‘Valley’ has peaked and the trend is decidedly downhill.

-Numerous and notable tech icons have already moved or announced their intention to relocate their HQs our of the ‘Valley’ – this exodus includes venture capitals as well.
+Numerous and notable tech icons have already moved or announced their intention to relocate their HQs out of the ‘Valley’ – this exodus includes venture capitals as well.
 Tesla, Oracle, HPE, Dropbox, JURR, and the Founders Fund are just several which have left the ‘Valley’.

 Hitting The Wall

 A victim of its own success, the ‘Valley’s cost of living is the highest in the nation.
-Median income is over $100,000/year and housing is unattainable for those earning $15,000 per month or less.
+The median income is over $100,000/year and housing is unattainable for those earning $15,000 per month or less.
 This, coupled with very high California income, sales, and property taxes incent start-ups to locate in other states: Texas, Florida, Arizona, Georgia, Colorado, and others have become the beneficiaries.

-Culturally, the ‘Valley’ has gone from people building multi-billion dollar businesses to people working for big-tech with big salaries and mega-perks, making it impossible for start-ups to complete for staff and space.
+Culturally, the ‘Valley’ has gone from people building multi-billion dollar businesses to people working for big-tech with big salaries and mega-perks, making it impossible for start-ups to compete for staff and space.
 Furthermore, COVID 19 made work-at-home very doable at very remote locations.

 The ‘Valley’, for now, is the world’s premier locale for tech innovation but there are major cracks in the wall.
 Fundraising has gone virtual.
 Start-ups can pitch to investors online.
 Denver, Austin, Phoenix, to name several cities, have become start-up hubs and venture capital has followed.
 VCs are extending their presence outside the ‘Valley’ with satellite offices or via investment partnerships which have become commonplace.